 1 Kings 22:51-53, 2 Kings 1:1-18.
-Ahaziah was made King and ruled over Israel for two years form his capital in Samaria.
-Ahaziah had no son so Joram succeeded him as 9th king of Israel.
+Ahaziah was made King and ruled over Israel for two years from his capital in Samaria.
+Ahaziah had no son and so Joram succeeded him as 9th king of Israel.

 King Ahaziah did evil in God’s eyes because he worshiped Baal-Zabub the god of Ekron just as his father had done.

 King Ahaziah had injured himself very badly and wondered if he would die.
 This was when God intervened and sent Elijah with a message from God to Ahaziah king of Samaria that he would die.
 His death came to pass as predicted by Elijah the prophet of God.

 Jehoshaphat king of Judah made an alliance with Ahaziah the king of Israel to build trading ships.
 All the ships were wrecked because the Lord God was not in the venture.